• Home

 The impact of the Enlightenment.

-As in France, the political system in Switzerland came under increasing pressure for change throughout the 18th century, largely as a result of significant external forces.
-As we have seen, the Age of Enlightenment spread a range of new ideas about how society and government should work.
-Voltaire (who wrote Candide in Switzerland) and especially Geneva born Jean Jacques Rousseau, exercised considerable influence in Switzerland.
-Swiss society was becoming increasingly tolerant, executions for heresy and witchcraft stopped and the use of torture was increasingly criticised.
-The French Encyclopédie was published in Yverdon in the 1770s and Geneva, Lausanne and Neuchatel became important publishing centres that attracted intellectuals from all over Europe.
+As in France, the political system in Switzerland came under increasing pressure for change throughout the 18th century.
+The ideas of the Enlightenment spread rapidly.
+Voltaire, who wrote Candide while living in Switzerland, and the Geneva-born philosopher Jean-Jacques Rousseau both exercised considerable influence.
+Swiss society was becoming more open: executions for heresy and witchcraft ended, and the use of torture was increasingly criticised.
+The French Encyclopédie was published in Yverdon in the 1770s, and Geneva, Lausanne and Neuchâtel became important publishing centres that drew intellectuals from across Europe.

 Picture

-For example, in March 1723 Major Davel the commanding officer of the Lavaux region marched on Lausanne and demanded an end to Bernese domination of Vaud and changes to how the deeply conservative Bernese church operated.
+In March 1723, Major Abraham Davel, the commanding officer of the Lavaux region, marched on Lausanne and demanded an end to Bernese domination of Vaud and reform of the conservative Bernese church.
 He was beheaded.
+His death inspired later Vaudois 'patriots', and there is a statue of him today in front of the Château Saint-Maire in Lausanne

 Picture